Course Registration: Preregistration and Drop/Add

 - Scheduling Period

 During the scheduling period, students are first scheduled into approved POI courses and then the students’ ranked enrollment requests approved by faculty advisors are electronically assigned according to the instructors’ seat allocations.
 The automated scheduler assesses each student’s academic plan and allocates seats, taking into consideration such factors as prerequisites, class and major status, the ranking of the requests, and any other criteria set by instructors.

 - Adjustment Period

 After the scheduling program has been run, students may make changes to their schedule during the adjustment period.
 They may add courses if seats are available or they may remove courses from their schedule.
 Advisors approve these changes electronically through their e-portfolios.
-Advisors have the option to require that advisees consult with them face-to-face or by e-mail or telephone before specific changes are approved.
+Advisors have the option to require that advisees consult with them before specific changes are approved.